Home | About me | Contact | Privacy

 Finding your seat

-Großraumwagen), the seat numbers will be posted on the rail above the seat and/or on the side of the aisle seat.
+Once on board, it's time to locate a seat.
+If you have a reservation, you'll need to find your assigned seat.
+Seat numbers are fairly logical and clearly posted.
+In open coach carriages (Großraumwagen), the seat numbers will be posted on the rail above the seat and/or on the side of the aisle seat.
 In compartment carriages (Abteilwagen), the seat numbers are shown on the outside of each compartment.
 Ask the conductor if you need help locating your seat.

-Reservation tags Electronic reservation tags
+Reservation tag Electronic reservation tags

-in open seating carriage
+and overhead electronic reservation display in an open seating carriage (right)

 (Photos by Brian Purcell)

 The reservation does not show names, but rather shows the city pair of the segment(s) for which it is reserved.
 For example, a reservation showing "Mannheim - Frankfurt" means the seat is reserved between Mannheim and Frankfurt.
 If your journey doesn't include that section, you can have the seat.
-If only part of your journey overlaps, you may sit there until that segment is reached and the seat is claimed.
+If only part of your journey overlaps, you may sit there until that segment reached and the seat is claimed.
 If there are other passengers nearby, you might make sure it doesn't already have a squatter by asking them if it is available ("Ist hier noch frei?")

 Note that there are sometimes general generic reservations for people with small children (posted as "Kleinkinder"), for handicapped people ("Schwerbehindert"), and seats that the DB holds for last-minute sales (usually marked as "ggf freigeben", which means "surrender on demand"); you can sit in these if they're unoccupied, but if someone comes along saying they've reserved the seat, you'll have to move.
 Seats marked with "bahn.comfort" or something similar are for holders of a BahnCard and must be surrendered if someone claims them (although they might assume you also have a BahnCard and not even ask!), and seats marked "ggf reserviert" mean the reservation system is out-of-date (in which case, they'll probably all show this), and essentially has the same meaning as "ggf freigeben".